 If you are using a table saw a riving knife is a must and I highly recommend you install one if you don’t have one on your table saw.

 Most riving knives are specific to the brand, however, I have found you can use this riving knife generically on most brands.
 It has an adjustable bottom that fits most brands.

 What Is The Difference Between A Riving Knife And Splitter?

 The main difference between a Riving Knife and a Splitter is the shape and capability.

-The riving knife is typically a bigger piece of metal and angles to fit the back side of the table saw blade.
-This is the optimum place and use to ensure your material doesn’t kickback at you when using your table saw.
+The riving knife is typically a bigger piece of metal and angles to fit the backside of the table saw blade.
+This is the optimum place and uses to ensure your material doesn’t kick back at you when using your table saw.